edgepopgen/edgelab/_pages/team.md

 <div class="col-sm-12 clearfix" style="margin-bottom:50px;">
   <img src="{{ site.url }}{{ site.baseurl }}/images/DandanPeng.jpeg" class="img-responsive" width="20%" style="float: left" />

 <b>Dandan Peng</b>, rotation student.
-Dandan is a first-year Ph.D. student in Computational Biology and Bioinformatics (CBB).
+Dandan is a PhD student in Computational Biology and Bioinformatics (CBB).
 She completed a bachelor's degree in plant protection at China Agricultural University and a master's degree at ETH Zurich.
-She is interested in population stratification in genome-wide association studies (GWAS).
+She is interested in population stratification in genome-wide association studies (GWAS), and she is also working on using estimated ancestral recombination graphs to understand complex trait evolution.
 </div>

 <br>